Beit Hanoun

+Beit Hanoun or Beit Hanun (بيت حانون) was a Palestinian city on the northeast edge of the Gaza Strip.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 52,237 in 2017.
+As a result of the ongoing Gaza war, the area of Beit Hanoun has been militarily contested between the Hamas administration and Israel.
+Furthermore, the town has been entirely depopulated, and all of its structures destroyed.
+The remains of Beit Hanoun are located by the Nahal-Hanun stream, 6 km away from the Israeli city of Sderot.

 History

 The Ayyubids defeated the Crusaders at a battle in Umm al-Nasser hill, just west of Beit Hanoun in 1239, and built the Umm al-Naser Mosque ("Mother of Victories Mosque") there in commemoration of the victory.
 A Mamluk post office was located in Beit Hanoun as well.